freedomofpress/securedrop/docs/hardware.rst

   <https://tails.boum.org/news/version_3.0/index.en.html#index3h3>`_.

-These components are necessary to do the initial installation of SecureDrop and to process submissions using the airgapped workflow.
+These components are necessary to do the initial installation of SecureDrop and to process submissions using the air-gapped workflow.

 Secure Viewing Station (SVS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1 physical computer used as an airgap to decrypt and view submissions retrieved
+1 physical computer used as an air-gap to decrypt and view submissions retrieved
 from the *Application Server*.

 The chosen hardware should be solely used for this purpose and should have any